ManjunathMGM/fnp-data-analysis-excel/README.md

-# 🌸 FnP Analytics — Advanced Excel Dashboard for Ferns and Petals
+# FnP Analytics — Advanced Excel Dashboard for Ferns and Petals

 This project presents a comprehensive Excel-based analytics solution using Ferns and Petals data.
-The interactive dashboards explore sales, customer behavior, product performance, orders, and delivery insights with advanced KPIs, visualizations, and business intelligence techniques — all implemented in Microsoft Excel.
+The interactive dashboards explore sales, customer behaviour, product performance, orders, and delivery insights with advanced KPIs, visualisations, and business intelligence techniques; all implemented in Microsoft Excel.

 ---